cvincent/image-proxy/README.md

    intervals.
  * Build in a cryptographic signature check with a shared secret to prevent abuse and potential DOS.
+ * Proper HTTP cache headers.
  * Smarter caching.
 Right now all originals from upstream and processed versions are swept periodically, regardless of the age of each individual file.
 Would be better to have a FIFO approach with a disk limit instead.
  * Do disk I/O in asynchronous chunks.
+ * Error handling, either with a proper 500 response or a canned error image.

 ## Contributing